Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The Sparse GEMINI

 \section{The Sparse GEMINI}

-Sparse GEMINI is a combination of the generalised mutual information objective for discriminative clustering~\cite{ohl_generalised_2022} with the LassoNet framework for feature selection~\cite{lemhadri_lassonet_2021} in neural networks.
+Sparse GEMINI is a combination of the generalised mutual information objective for discriminative clustering~\citep{ohl_generalised_2023} with the LassoNet framework for feature selection~\citep{lemhadri_lassonet_2021} in neural networks, including the sparse logistic regression as a specific case.
 The model is summarised in Figure~\ref{fig:sparse_gemini_overview}.